anhpham1509/eCommerceWeb/README.md

 # eCommerce Web
-Webshop for online shopping
+Web-shop for online shopping

 ##Features
 * Customers can list and view products
 * Customers can register account
 * Only registered customers can order

-* Admin can login to do the foloowing works in a different interface:
+* Admin can login to do the following works in a different interface:
     * Add products
     * Views orders